james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;

 Notice that the last string which is "50" looks like a number/integer.
-Although the number 50 is indeed a number, the presence double quotation marks in the Ruby programming language means that the number is considered to be a string.
+Although the number 50 is indeed a number, the presence of double quotation marks in the Ruby programming language means that the number is considered to be a string.
 &nbsp;
 &nbsp;